tuomas56/Electrodynamics/README.md

 #Compiling
 //TODO Freshen this bit up

-For most users, simply install ant, pull the most recent code, and run ant initial_build.
+For most users, simply install gradle 1.6, pull the most recent code, and run setup.bat or setup.sh.
+Then to build run gradle build

 If you need to have the code build in a directory other than the working directory, run ant [target] -Dsrc.dir=[dir]